Why study this course

 - Develop your ability to undertake independent learning and effectively manage your time

-Employers included UK and international universities plus organisations such as Rolls Royce, European Space Agency, National Instruments and Barclays.
+Employers include UK and international universities plus organisations such as Rolls Royce, European Space Agency, Lockheed Martin, Tata Steel, National Instruments and Barclays.

 - Research scientist